 The mathematics curriculum is presented with concrete materials which reveal arithmetic, geometric, and algebraic correlations.
 Formulae and rules are a point of arrival and discovery, not a point of departure.

 There is an emphasis on creative and expository writing, interpretive reading of literature and poetry.
 Research using a variety of sources is basic, as is the study of grammar, sentence analysis, spelling and oral expression, including dramatic productions.
 A foreign language is developed alongside the native language.

-Making use of community resources through the experience known as “Going Out” is a means of allowing students to take the imitative to explore beyond the classroom walls and to follow their own interests to a satisfying conclusion.
+Making use of community resources through the experience known as “Going Out” is a means of allowing students to take the initiative to explore beyond the classroom walls and to follow their own interests to a satisfying conclusion.

 Art and music hold an equal place in the Montessori Curriculum, both in theory and in practice.
-These are areas are also included in the integrated curriculum, demonstrating the richness of the human mind and spirit.
+These areas are also included in the integrated curriculum, demonstrating the richness of the human mind and spirit.